 3. Best Cast Iron Wok: Lodge P14W3 Pro-Logic Cast Iron Wok

-It is also with a flattened bottom, which is ideal for virtually most cooking surfaces, such as induction.
-This cookware is already seasoned, too.
+The flattened bottom is ideal for most cooking surfaces, including induction.
+This cookware comes pre-seasoned, too.

 4. Budget Pick: T-fal A80789 Specialty Nonstick